guldcoin/tech-js-node_modules-guld-user-cli/README.md

-    name                      Get the guld name of the current user. get <key>                 Get a config by key. set <key> <value>         Set a config key to the given value. unset                     Get the distro, if linux OS. list                      List all config key/value pairs.
+    name                      Get the guld name of the current user. get <key>                 Get a config by key. set <key> <value>         Set a config key to the given value. unset                     Unset a config key.
+    list                      List all config key/value pairs.
 ```